Snyk CLI for Java and Kotlin

 (Groovy DSL) andbuild.gradle.kts

-(Kotlin DSL).Snyk CLI with Maven: To build the dependency tree, Snyk integrates with Gradle and inspects the dependencies returned by the build.
+(Kotlin DSL).Snyk CLI with Maven: To build the dependency tree, Snyk integrates with Maven and inspects the dependencies reported by the tool.
 The following manifest files are supported:

 pom.xml